pqrs-org/pqrs.org/sites/showyedge/content/en/docs/help/use-beta/index.md

 simple_list: true
 ---

-You can install beta version from `Check for beta updates` button on Misc tab.
+You can install beta version from `Misc > Check for beta updates`.

 {{< local-image src="images/check-for-beta-updates@2x.png" >}}